kevinzg/facebook-scraper/README.md

 ## Usage

-Send the unique **page name** as the first parameter and you're good to go:
+Send the unique **page name, profile name, or ID** as the first parameter and you're good to go:

 ```python
 >>> from facebook_scraper import get_posts